-Service Bulletin

-File in Section:

-Bulletin No.: 18-NA-073

-Date: March, 2018

-INFORMATION

-Subject: Repair Guidelines for Engine Component Wear

-Brand: Model: Model Year: VIN: Engine: Transmission: from to from to Eligilie.
-Transmission.
-GM Passenger Cars and Trucks 2015 2019 All All All

-Involved Region or Country North America and any NA Export Regions and Countries.
-Condition Whenever engines have been disassembled, technicians may encounter some visible engine wear characteristics on critical engine components.
-Some Technicians may be replacing engines instead of repairing and replacing worn components as needed.
-Cause These conditions may be caused by the duty cycle, dust in the environment the vehicle is being operated in and local fuel quality.
-In some instances Service Personnel improperly diagnosing normal engine wear.
-Correction Review the following graphic examples and information in this Bulletin.
+Service Bulletin Bulletin No.: 18-NA-073 Date: January, 2021 INFORMATION Subject: Repair Guidelines for Engine Component Wear Brand: Model: Model Year: VIN: Engine: Transmission: from to from to Engine.
+Transinission.
+GM Passenger Cars and Trucks 2015 2021 All All All Involved Region or Country North America, Europe, Russia, Uzbekistan, Middle East, Iraq, Israel, Palestine, Argentina, Brazil, Bolivia, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay, Venezuela, Japan, Cadillac Korea (South Korea), GM Korea Company, China, Taiwan, Thailand, Singapore, Philippines, Australia, New Zealand, Egypt, Other Africa, South Africa Condition Whenever engines have been disassembled, technicians may encounter some visible engine wear characteristics on critical engine components.
+Some technicians may be replacing engines instead of repairing and replacing worn components as needed.
+Cause These conditions may be caused by the vehicle duty cycle, dust in the environment the vehicle is being operated in and local fuel quality.
+In some instances, service personne may be improperly diagnosing normal engine wear.
+Correction Review the following graphic examples and information in this bulletin.
+Information The purpose of this bulletin is to assist the service personnel with graphics and information to use as guidelines in order to perform the necessary engine repairs and prevent unnecessary engine replacement.

-Information

-The purpose of this Bulletin is to assist the Service Personnel with graphics and information to use as guidelines in order to perform the necessary engine repairs and prevent unnecessary engine replacement.

 Important: Prior to component replacement: Refer to SI to diagnose and identify the root cause of the original failure.
-In cases involving suspected bearing failure, remove and inspect the oil filter (see bulletin section titled "Oil Filter - Inspect for Excessive Debris").
+In cases involving suspected bearing failure, remove and inspect the oil filter.
+Refer to the Oil Filter - Inspect for Excessive Debris section in this bulletin.
 Important: Prior to completing repairs, do a cost analysis; in some instances, an engine replacement may be considered.
 Important: If SI diagnosis leads to an inspection of the cylinder bores and reveals cylinder wall damage (i.e. excessive scoring or out-of-round), an engine replacement may be required.
-Refer to Cylinder Bore section of this bulletin. (additional reference: PIP5163)
+Refer to the Cylinder Bore section in this bulletin (additional reference: PIP5163D).
+Camshaft Review the following:

-Camshaft
+4994025

 Example of minor scratching/scoring visible on camshaft lobes and/or camshaft bearing journals.
 In this example, the scored components can be replaced without need for engine assembly replacement.

 Camshaft Bearing Caps

+Review the following:

+4991477

 Example of minor scratching/scoring visible on camshaft bearing caps.
 In this example, the scored components can be replaced without need for engine assembly replacement.

 Connecting Rod End Caps and Bearings

+Review the following:

-Example of minor scratching/scoring visible on connecting rod bearings.
+4992132 Example of minor scratching/scoring visible on connecting rod bearings.
 In this example, the scored components can be replaced without need for engine assembly replacement.

-Crankshaft in Crankcase
+Crankshaft in Crankcase Review the following: